upstarter/automata/CONTRIBUTING.md

 ##### Open Items / TODO
 1. Define protocols / data flows between control processes with a [contract checker](https://www.youtube.com/watch?v=rQIE22e0cW8) between all (cc is also an anti-corruption layer?
 A.K.A. embedded schema).

+##### Special notes for Automata devs
+- DEBUGGING NOTE: anytime you see an error or warning that is in one of the mock sequence modules, it probably isn't.
+It is probably in one of the modules in core that get injected into them.
+This is the nature of meta-programming debugging.

 ### Engineering Standards & Best Practices
 Check the #dev or #testing channels on [slack]((https://join.slack.com/t/automata-project/shared_invite/zt-cnroo0qs-rhziMz4CjzcVRaIYPc1Pmg)) for questions/info.
 #### Design Standards